dbridges/cocoa-tlassemble/README.md

 -quiet: Set to 'yes' to suppress output during encoding.
 -reverse: Set to 'yes' to reverse the order that images are displayed in the movie.
 ```

+###License
+tlassemble can be distributed in accordance to the BSD New license.
+See the header in [tlassemble.m](https://github.com/dbridges/cocoa-tlassemble/blob/master/tlassemble.m) for full license terms.